end-4/dots-hyprland-wiki/src/content/docs/en/dev/inst-script.md

 - This script should reflect or cover the equivalents of the packages which `./sdist/arch/install-deps.sh` installed.
   - They are mainly from the value of array `depends` inside those `./sdist/arch/*/PKGBUILD`.
   - Some of them are built locally following the PKGBUILD.
 - If needed, also create `./sdist/<DISTRO_ID>/install-setups.sh`.
-When it does not exist, `install.sh` will use `./sdist/fallback/install-setups.sh` instead, which may be not suitable for your distro.
+When it does not exist, `./setup install` will use `./sdist/fallback/install-setups.sh` instead, which may be not suitable for your distro.

 :::tip[Tips when writing the script]
-- Environment variables and functions defined inside `scriptdata/lib/` can be used.
+- Environment variables and functions defined inside `sdata/lib/` can be used.
   - The functions `v()`, `showfun()` and `x()` are especially important.
+  - `v()` asks user before executing and also catch errors, `x()` only catches errors.
+  - For normall commands, just use `v()`.
+  - For custom function, first use `showfun()` and then `v()`, and use `x()` for lines inside the definition of function, so that user will be able to save their time by only answer one time for a function.
-- Run `./install.sh --skip-allgreeting --skip-allfiles --skip-allsetups` to test `sdist/<DISTRO_ID>/install-deps.sh` quickly.
+- Run `./setup install --skip-allgreeting --skip-allfiles --skip-allsetups` to test `sdist/<DISTRO_ID>/install-deps.sh` quickly.
 - To get info of a package (e.g. what executable(s) it provides), search it on [Arch Linux Packages](https://archlinux.org/packages) or the [AUR](https://aur.archlinux.org/packages).
-- (WIP) Helpful information inside `scriptdata/deps-info.md`: [issue#2102](https://github.com/end-4/dots-hyprland/issues/2102)
+- (WIP) Helpful information inside `sdata/deps-info.md`: [issue#2102](https://github.com/end-4/dots-hyprland/issues/2102)
 :::

 Optional: